bsh75/Notes/Plan.md

 - [ ] Learn conversion of designs to code

 ## Google Cloud
-- [ ] Learn how to access the APIs
+- [ ] Learn how to access the APIs using OAuth
 - [ ] Familirise with the dashboard and metrics
 - [ ] Gain badges in [Google skills](https://cloud.google.com/learn/training/credentials?hl=en) (Free for 30 days so prepare and allocate time for it, check if free $300 credit can be used for this)